Caught Between a block and a hard place: how are blockchains and the GDPR to co-exist?

 What is Blockchain?

 Simply put, blockchain is a decentralised ledger of nearly any recordable information.
 It is a form of Distributed Ledger Technology (DLT) that store data in blocks which then together form an unbroken and continuous chain of data.
-Blockchain technology has started to be integrated into accountancy through the use of cryptocurrencies such as Bitcoin.
+Blockchain technology has started to be integrated into accountancy using cryptocurrencies, such as Bitcoin.

 Blockchain & GDPR

-Recently, there have been many discussions over the compatibility of Blockchains and the General Data Protection Regulation (GDPR).
+The compatibility of Blockchains and the General Data Protection Regulation (GDPR) is a constant topic of discussion.
 Many blockchains will be subject to the GDPR as they hold personal data, which even if encrypted, falls under Article 29 Working Party, qualifying the data as personal.
 In addition, blockchains operate globally which automatically places it under regulations of the GDPR due to the issue of numerous cross-border regulations.

 A majority of the incompatibility is identified within the public and permissionless blockchains.
 Blockchains are decentralised databases, making it difficult to determine the exact privacy role of each party involved.
 Blockchains are immutable by nature, therefore it is not possible to remove data as it is backed up onto all blocks Any unwanted information will always be present in the blockchain, if data needs to be updated, an entirely new block must be constructed.
 This raises further questions regarding privacy as well as lawful data processing in terms of the storage limitation principle (GDPR Article 5(1)(e)).